How Can I Cook Meat Evenly On The Grill?

 When using a meat thermometer, it is essential to properly insert it into the thickest part of the meat without touching any bones or the grill grates.
 This helps ensure an accurate reading of the internal temperature, giving you confidence in the doneness of your meat.

-See also How Do I Properly Store Meat?
+See also How Do I Prepare Meat For A Barbecue?

 Checking for target cooking temperatures